 Open Advanced Wi-Fi settings

 Within the Wi-Fi settings window, you will find the option to access advanced Wi-Fi settings.
 Clicking on this option will provide you with additional configurations and options to customize your Wi-Fi connection.
 Here, you can modify settings such as the preferred network mode (e.g., 2.4GHz or 5GHz), proxy configurations, power management options, and more.
-Make sure to refer to the laptop’s user manual or online resources to have a clear understanding of each setting before making any changes.
+Make sure to refer to the laptop’s user manual or online resources to clearly understand each setting before making any changes.

 Using Wi-Fi Connection Utilities